+The Statement of Net Position presents the financial position of the District at year end.
 The Statement of Activities presents a comparison between program expenses and revenues for each function of the District's governmental activities.
 Direct expenses are those that are specifically associated with and are clearly identifiable to a particular function.
 Indirect expenses, principally employee benefits, are allocated to functional areas in proportion to the payroll expended in those areas.
 Program revenues include charges paid by the recipients of goods or services offered by the programs, and grants and contributions that are restricted to meeting the operational or capital requirements of a particular program.
 Revenues that are not classified as program revenues, including all taxes, are presented as general revenues.